 Elliptec™ Piezoelectric Motor Technology for Your OEM Application

 Thorlabs’ multidisciplinary OEM applications engineering team is ready to design and build a custom Elliptec piezoelectric motor solution for your application.
 The highly dynamic and high-precision Elliptec motors are favored for their simplicity of assembly and operation, as well as their compact dimensions, light weight, and low power consumption (see the Technical Data tab).
-Our Multi-Position Sliders, 1" Linear Stage, 60 mm Linear Stage, and Rotation Stage showcase the smooth linear or rotational movement enabled by these piezo resonant motors and demonstrate they are ideally suited for integration into a wide variety of end-applications, including those requiring the actuation of shutters and lids, the adjustment of beam-deflection mirror alignment, the toggling of locks, or the selective engagement of filters.
+Our Multi-Position Sliders and Linear Stages showcase the smooth linear movement enabled by these piezo resonant motors and demonstrate that they are ideally suited for integration into a wide variety of end-applications, including those requiring the actuation of shutters and lids, the adjustment of beam-deflection mirror alignment, the toggling of locks, or the selective engagement of filters.
 In addition, Thorlabs’ automated manufacturing facility in Dortmund, Germany enables the high-volume production of motors capable of meeting your needs.

 Thorlabs takes pride in meeting the unique needs of your OEM application.
 Each project begins with a dedicated account manager establishing a strong collaborative relationship between your team and the technical resources at Thorlabs.
 Discussions with you are held to establish detailed design specifications, define performance goals, and identify system requirements.
 Thorlabs uses this information to propose the most appropriate custom design and associated manufacturing solution.